Thank you for your interest in the Foster Program at HSHV!

 - Puppies who need socialization and a bit of basic manners training so they will be ready for adoption.

 - Any size dog that needs help with training so that they can become ready for adoption.

 - Some dogs who have been waiting for a home for awhile, or dogs that do not kennel, could need a foster home instead of being at the shelter.

 - There are times that a dog has a medical need, like heartworm treatment, that is best cared for in a quiet, home environment.

 We do occasionally need help with small mammals and some farm animals as well.

 Whether you are a grad student, retired, single, in a family, a couple, or roommates, as long as you can make a commitment to temporarily care for animals and have a household suitable, we would love to talk to you about becoming a Foster Parent.

-If you are interested in only fostering please fill out a foster application below and schedule your Foster Orientation.
-Fosters must be at least 21 years old.
-Please contact the foster coordinator so we can notify you when there are openings or call (734) 661-3520.
+If you are interested in fostering, please fill out a foster application below and schedule your foster orientation.
+If you have questions, please contact HSHV's foster manager at Ann2@hshv.org or call (734) 661-3520.